jasvant0020/Project-Argus_2.0/README.md

    - Logs entry in CSV (once per 5 minutes or if confidence is higher)
    - Sends Telegram alert if person is in your `TARGET_NAMES` list
    - Plays alert sound
+✅ Detects unknown persons (not in your known face list).

 ### 📸 Snapshot Logging on Detection

 For every detection of a person in `TARGET_NAMES`, the system: